How To Secure Laravel API Authentication with Sanctum - Security Guide

 • Header: Authorization: Bearer <access token> Postman Logout Laravel Sanctum - NganggurDev

-Solution: Implement a strategy to revoke old tokens upon new login or limit the maximum number of active tokens per user.
+• Duplicate Tokens for Same User Solution: Implement a strategy to revoke old tokens when users log in again, or limit the maximum number of active tokens per user.

 Tags :